 The success of an interview largely depends on preparation.

-Interviewers should spend the majority of their time getting ready for the interview.
+Employers should spend the majority of their time getting ready for the interview.
 The more prepared an interviewer is, the better chance of securing the right person for the job.

 You must know how to measure success when the selected person is in position.
 Review the traits of the top performers in the job and find out what soft skills are needed to become successful in the role.

-After you're done, customize your questions and assessments to ensure you find the right person to meet your business needs.
+After you're done, customize your interview questions and assessments to ensure you find the right person to meet your business needs.

 Every part of the interview should be planned in minute detail, so all candidates will have the same experience.